 Football Federation: Latania Football Associazione (LFA)

-Top Clubs: Filadelfia, Giapoli, SS Juvenese, CF Milazio, Rosano Centrale
+Top Clubs: Filadelfia, Giapoli, SS Juvenese, AS Milazio, Rosano Centrale

 Language: Portuguese | Population: 10 Million | Capital: Mardis